Ministry of Agriculture

 Causal agents: Pseudomonas syringae pv. syringae; P. syringae pv. morsprunorum

-Bacterial canker has been an increasing problem in the British Columbia interior, particularly on young cherry trees.
+Bacterial canker is a common disease of stone fruit in British Columbia.
+It is most damaging under wet climate conditions, but has been an increasing problem in young cherry orchards in the B.C.
+Interior.
 The disease is caused by the bacterium Pseudomonas syringae.
 Cherries are very susceptible, but Psuedomonas also infects other stone fruit, pears, apple rootstocks and many species of ornamental trees.
 Young cherry trees are more susceptible than established cherry trees, and trees under stress are much more susceptible than healthy trees with optimal growing conditions.
-There also appear to be varietal differences in susceptibility, with 'Sweetheart' being particularly hard-hit.
 Outbreaks are often associated with prolonged periods of cold, wet weather with late spring frosts.

-Symptoms on young cherry trees are typically elongated cankers that are soft or spongy to the touch and gumming copiously.
+Symptoms on young cherry trees include dead buds and elongated cankers that are soft or spongy to the touch and gumming copiously.
 Cankers may expand rapidly in the spring causing girdling of the main trunk or branches.
-Bacterial canker can also kill buds, and sometimes causes brown, circular lesions on leaves which fall out to give a "shothole" type symptom.
-Fruit lesions include small, brown spots which may be slightly sunken on immature fruit.
+Bacterial canker may also cause brown, circular spots on leaves which fall out to give a "shothole" symptom.
+Fruit lesions include small, brown, slightly sunken lesions on immature fruit.
 Leaf and fruit symptoms are not common in the Okanagan, but may be seen in areas with higher rainfall.

-Laboratory diagnosis should be done in the spring, as the bacterium is difficult to isolate once hot summer weather arrives.
+Samples for Laboratory diagnosis should be collected in the spring, as the bacterium is difficult to isolate once hot summer weather arrives.
 Bacterial canker is similar in appearance to Cytospora canker.

 |Bacterial canker on cherry.